 - the Ember coffee mug, which keeps your beverage at exactly the temperature you require;

 - the Mars Insight Lander, the robotic spacecraft which has boldly gone where no man or woman has gone before;

 - the DJI Spark, one of the latest drones launched by the world’s largest drone-maker;

 - the Molekule, said to be the world’s first molecular air purifier; and

 - the Multi horizontal elevator system from ThyssenKrupp.

-Other inventions featured on the list, although not really robotics or automation related, include interesting developments, such as the Tesla Model 3 electric car, the Adidas Futurecraft 4D 3D-printed training shoes, the iPhone X, and glasses that give sight to the blind, as well as the Facebook Oculus Go virtual reality goggles.
+Other inventions featured on Time Magazine’s list, although not really robotics or automation related, include interesting developments, such as the Tesla Model 3 electric car, the Adidas Futurecraft 4D 3D-printed training shoes, the iPhone X, and glasses that give sight to the blind, as well as the Facebook Oculus Go virtual reality goggles.